KarthikeyaKollu/swipe-assignment-frontend/readme.md

 # My Learning Curve and Development Process

 * **Previous Experience:**
-  * Before this project, I hadn’t worked extensively with Bootstrap.
+  * Before this project, I hadn’t worked  with Bootstrap.
 My experience was primarily with React, Tailwind, and TypeScript.

 * **Converting Images to Code:**
   * The process of converting images to code took me around 30-50 minutes.